Wheat Wrote WHAT?!

 • Non-Standard Disclaimer

-Wheat Wrote WHAT !?!Assumes ONLY YOU can properly and completely perform the necessary due diligence to determine your course of action in life or business - ALL article, like all on this blog, are a starting point, not the last word by any means.
+Wheat Wrote WHAT !?!Assumes ONLY YOU can properly and completely perform the necessary due diligence to determine your course of action in life or business - ALL articles, like all on this blog, are a starting point, not the last word by any means.
 While I hope it is worth more, its value is exactly the same as what you paid for it – no dollars.

 Wheat Wrote WHAT !?! is also where Wheat writes about products she uses and occasionally mentions ones best avoided.
 These may also but not always and not surprisingly are sold at ItsAllJustString,com

-Wheat Wrote WHAT !?! welcome your comments - just remember - we want ot discuss the point not the person unless they are public usually political person.
+Wheat Wrote WHAT !?! blogamentries are based on personal experience and opinion.
+Your experience and opinion may differ. "what works for Wheat may not work for you" While welcoming your comments - just remember - we want to discuss the point not the person unless they are public usually political person.

 © 2002-Infinity Wheat Wrote WHAT !?!
-WheatCarr.com
+WheatCarr.com statement updated 2026-January.

 • Categories